gravitational/teleport/rfd/0021-ssh-agent-forwarding.md

 ### Security Concerns

-Forwarding a user Key Agent is inherently a security risk, as it allows anyone with sufficient privileges on the remote machine (i.e. `rw` on the unix domain socket used by the Key Agent) to perform operations with the User's keys on the local machine.
+Forwarding a Key Agent is inherently a security risk, as it allows anyone with sufficient privileges on the remote machine (i.e. `rw` on the unix domain socket used by the Key Agent) to perform operations with the User's keys on the local machine.